eads/hhdcpython/README.md

 ## Editing and running the script

 * Click the "Files" tab.
 * Click the `hhdcpython` directory on the left side of the screen.
 * Click the `process.py` file on the right hand side of the screen.

 A file editor will appear.
-You can now edit or
+You can now edit and run the script.

+Try running it now.
+We'll walk through editing the script and processing the data when we meet.